SAG winners list: Who won what

 Viggo Mortensen - "Captain Fantastic"

-Denzel Washington - "Fences"
+Denzel Washington - "Fences" *WINNER

 Outstanding performance by an actress in a leading role